ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Writing a node class library is more confusing than it needs to be.
 Here’s a guide</blockquote>

 <h3>3.
-React.FC in TypeScript: Should You Use React Functional Components? - <a href="https://medium.com/web-tech-journals/react-fc-in-typescript-should-you-use-react-functional-components-af4295d87d80" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Web Tech Journals`**

-<blockquote>Discover the pros and cons of using React.FC in TypeScript and how TypeScript 5.1 has improved its functionality.</blockquote>

-<h3>4.
-TypeScript: What Are Generics ? - <a href="https://medium.com/@abhishekw/typescript-what-are-generics-3cc80ba0442e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Wadalkar`**

-<blockquote>Generics in TypeScript are a powerful feature that allows developers to create reusable, flexible, and type-safe components.
-They help…</blockquote>

-<h3>5.
 TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dzmitry Ihnatovich`**

 <blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

+<h3>4.
+Boost TypeScript Code Reusability with Advanced Utility Types - <a href="https://medium.com/@rameshfadatare/boost-typescript-code-reusability-with-advanced-utility-types-277e804f6254" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ramesh Fadatare`**

+<blockquote>Discover advanced TypeScript utility types like Partial, Readonly, Record, Pick, and Omit.
+Improve code reusability, maintainability, and…</blockquote>

+<h3>5.
+TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nabendu Biswas`**

+<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
+Angular was already having it in-built.
+So, you go for a Reactt…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>